alexbosworth/ln-service/README.md

 A chain address or raw output script is required

+When specifying a P2TR output script, `transaction_id` and `transaction_vout`
+are required.

 Requires LND built with `chainrpc` build tag

 Requires `onchain:read` permission

+Subscribing to P2TR outputs is not supported in LND 0.14.3 and below

     {
       [bech32_address]: <Bech32 P2WPKH or P2WSH Address String>